codebar/manual/_posts/2015-02-05-organiser-guide.md

 #### What do I need from a host?

 - **Space**.
 The requirements are different depending on the city.
-A workshop can be as small as 5-6 people or as big as 80 - or more if you have enough people helping out!
-Just make sure that the venue details are configured properly in the application before you send out any invitations.
+A workshop can be as small as 5-6 people or as big as 70 - or more if you have enough people helping out!
+Just make sure that the venue details are configured properly in the website before you send out any invitations.

 - **Desks and chairs**.
 Make sure there are enough tables and chairs for everyone.